f5devcentral/f5-professional-services/README.md

 # F5 Professional Services
-Solutions and tools developed by F5 Professional Services team.
+Solutions, examples and tools developed by F5 Professional Services team.

 ## Examples
 The examples folder has common solutions for different F5 portfolio.
 Use these solutions as a reference for your own or extend them for a particular use case.